acend/infrastructure/README.md

 The following applications are deployed:

+### Cert-Manager

+Folder: `deploy/cert-manager`

+[Cert Manager](https://cert-manager.io/) is used to issue Certificates (Let's Encrypt).
+The [ACME Webhook for the hosttech DNS API](https://github.com/piccobit/cert-manager-webhook-hosttech) is used for `dns01` challenges with our DNS provider.

+The following `ClusterIssuer` are available:

+* `letsencrypt-prod`: for general http01 challenge.
+* `letsencrypt-prod-dns01`: for dns01 challenge using the hosttech acme webhook.

+All Cert-Manager components are scheduled on the control plane nodes.

 ### Cluster Autoscaler

+Folder: `deploy/cluster-autoscaler`

 The [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) with the [Hetzner Provider](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/hetzner/README.md) is used to automaticly scale the Kubernetes Cluster beyond the minimal cluster size of 3 control plane nodes and 2 Worker nodes.